CSMYang/Context-Encoder-and-GLCIC/README.md

 ## References:

-For the Context Encoder model, we do modification bascially according to [xxx]().
+For the Context Encoder model, we wrote it based on the [code by the original author](https://github.com/pathak22/context-encoder).

 For the GLCIC model, most are from [Otenim](https://github.com/otenim/GLCIC-PyTorch).